-1) Read Pre-assigned Class Material and Contribute to Class DiscussionPreparing for weekly class discussions: To maximze the benefits from our discussions, it is important that you complete the reading assignments and other homework BEFORE class as described below.
+To maximze the benefits from our discussions, it is important that you complete the reading assignments and other homework BEFORE class as described below.
 Your active participation before, during and after class will contribute greatly to your grade and the success of this class.
-So, here is a description of what I expect you to do every week and how we will share our thoughts and understanding with each other:
+So, here is a description of what I expect you to do between our Wednesday meetings and how we will share our thoughts and understanding with each other:

 - Be actively engaged in class activities and discussions, do not be afraid to voice your opinions and thoughts;

-- Use laptop workbook or a paper workbook to take notes, record the main points of the activities or the discussions, and your own take-home messages in order to facilitate the writing of the essay that will be due at the end of each module.
+- Take notes, record the main points of the activities or the discussions, and your own take-home messages.

 Grades: How will I earn my grade?